eiset/Review-of-infectious-diseases-in-refugees-and-asylum-seekers/README.md

 They are all freely available under the CC-BY-4.0 license.

-Any questions or comments are welcomed at eiset@ph.au.dk
+Questions and comments are welcomed at eiset@ph.au.dk